-The job of setting up a firewall in relationship with the virtual private network falls in the hand of the administrator.
-According the conditions established by the admin, VPN traffic is allowed to go through firewalls, proxy servers and routers.
-There are two main ways to set up IP packet filtering: by placing the firewall between the VPN server and the internet, or between the VPN server and the intranet once the VPN server is already connected to the public internet.
+The job of setting up a firewall in a relationship with the virtual private network falls in the hands of the administrator.
+According to the conditions established by the admin, VPN traffic is allowed to go through firewalls, proxy servers, and routers.

 VPN server behind a firewall